 - 2 cups small curd cottage cheese

-- 1 cups cold butter - shredded or cut into very small cubes
+- 1 cup butter, cut into small cubes

-- In a large bowl add all the ingredients and mix with a spoon until well combined.
+- In a large bowl add all the flour, cottage cheese, and the chilled butter cubes and mix with a spoon until well combined

-- Divide the dough into two equal portions, wrap in plastic and until firm.
+- Divide the dough into two equal portions, wrap in plastic and chill until firm about 15 minutes.

-- On a lightly floured surface roll each dough portion into a ⅛" thick circle.
+- On a lightly floured surface roll each dough portion into a ⅛" thick circle about 10-12 inches.

-- Roll each wedge starting at the widest, then place each crescent on a rimmed cookie sheet, seam side down.
+- Cut the dough circle into quarters, then cut each quarter into four smaller triangles.
+Roll each small wedge starting at the widest part and place each crescent on a rimmed cookie sheet, seam side down.